RetroDECK/ES-DE/THEMES.md

 * `textlist name="gamelist"` - ALL
     - The gamelist.  `primaryColor` is for games, `secondaryColor` is for folders.
 Left aligned by default.
 * `text name="gamelistInfo"` - ALL
-    - Displays the game count (all games as well as favorites), any applied filters, and an folder icon if a folder has been entered.
+    - Displays the game count (all games as well as favorites), any applied filters, and a folder icon if a folder has been entered.
+If this text is left aligned, the folder icon will be placed to the right of the other information, and if it's right aligned, the folder icon will be placed to the left.
+Left aligned by default.

 * Metadata
     * Labels